 Skip to content

 The central Murray wetlands are almost wholly contained within the Torrumbarry Irrigation Area and are all wetlands of regional or international significance.
-The area has experienced dramatic changes since European settlement with the construction of levees, roads and channels.
-Most of the wetlands are now cut off from natural flow paths and are rarely filled by natural floods.
+The area has experienced dramatic changes since European settlement with the construction of levees, roads, and channels.
+Most of the wetlands are now cut off from natural flow paths and are rarely filled, except by large natural floods.
 They rely on water for the environment to maintain their ecological character and health.

 Traditional Owners